Admicos/kiss-repo/README.md

 packages that will conflict with stuff in KISS repos (including community) and should be added with care, if at all.

 And lastly, there is the `lto` directory, which contains configuration for aggressive compiler optimizations.
 These aren't complete at all, and dragons willeat your passwords if you decide to use them.
 See the
 [`kiss-lto`](lto/kiss-lto/README.md) package for more info.

+**IMPORTANT:** The `modified` and `lto` repositories are **no longer supported**, as I don't use them personally anymore.
+They are only here so the things I did won't be gone forever.

+I have a new `modified` repository at https://git.ebc.li/kiss/override if anyone cares about that.

 ## Notice